France-ioi/bebras-platform/README.AWS.md

-# Installing Bebras platform on AWS
+# Installing Bebras platform on Amazon Web Services

 This file is a documentation to get the Beaver Contest working on AWS.
 The goal is to have: